tomhoule/homepage/content/blog/009-race-report-potsdam-schloesserlauf-2023.md

 Now the ugly part.
 I finished the race towards 11, and shortly after started getting headaches.
-I had made sure to stay on top of water and sugar intake with one glass of cola and a half-banana during the race, and right after a sports drink, another half-banana and an apple, so I don't think it's likely that I was dehydrated or too low in sugar.
+I had made sure to stay on top of water and sugar intake with one glass of cola and a half banana during the race, and right after a sports drink, another half banana and an apple, so I don't think it's likely that I was dehydrated or too low in sugar.
 As mentioned, lunch was very heavy, with a bunch of fat, and I had a beer with it, so some alcohol on top.
 We went home and I had coffee and some biscuits.
 The headaches weren't too bad most of